CockroachDB creator Cockroach Labs raises $160 million at a $2 billion valuation

 Cockroach Labs, the software company best known for the open source, cloud-native distributed SQL database CockroachDB, has raised $160 million in a series E round of funding led by Altimeter Capital.
 This takes the New York-based company’s valuation to $2 billion, more than double its valuation at its series D round last May.

-Founded by ex-Googlers in 2015, CockroachDB has been described as nearly impossible to take down, hence its name — cockroaches are somewhat renowned for their resilience.
-With CockroachDB, companies can store multiple copies of their data in different locations to ensure uninterrupted access, so if there is an outage in one location CockroachDB reroutes traffic to a version of the data stored elsewhere.
-The company counts Equifax and Comcast among its customer base.
+Founded by ex-Googlers in 2015, CockroachDB has been described as nearly impossible to take down, hence its name — cockroaches are renowned for their resilience.
+With CockroachDB, companies can store multiple copies of their data in different locations to ensure uninterrupted access.
+This means if there is an outage in one location, CockroachDB reroutes traffic to a version of the data stored elsewhere.
+The company counts Equifax and Comcast among its customers.

 Cockroach Labs has now raised $355 million since its inception.
 Its latest cash injection saw a slew of return investors, including Alphabet’s GV, Benchmark, Bond, FirstMark, Index Ventures, and Tiger Global, alongside new backers Greenoaks and Lone Pine.